7 Anime to Watch After 'Tokyo Ghoul'

 Psycho-Pass may be a cyberpunk anime, but it's a solid recommendation because it offers similar conflicts and tone to Tokyo Ghoul without rehashing the same supernatural tropes.
 The main characters of Psycho-Pass are police officers in a supposedly utopian sci-fi setting, and over the course of the show, they're forced to confront the morality - and lack thereof - of their actions.
 The "bad guys" are more complicated than they first appear, and when the dust settles at the end of the first season, loyalties have shifted.

 Unfortunately, the second season isn't as good, partly because it was too short to keep up the excellent drama and plot development that season one offered.
 The movie sequel was more well-received, and an additional three-part movie series has been announced for 2019.

 Kabaneri of the Iron Fortress offers less drama and character development than Tokyo Ghoul, and instead offers more explosions and action.
 It's an entertaining show that carries the same dark tone and supernatural trimmings, thanks to its antagonists essentially being zombies and two main characters being half-human hybrids.
 The cast is likable enough, and the 12-episode series has just enough time to introduce them decently before ending.

 While Kabaneri is also very similar in plot to Attack on Titan, the latter has much more drawn-out plot development and worldbuilding.
 Kabaneri's worldbuilding is a little more manageable, so fans of Tokyo Ghoul's relatively straightforward setting and mythos may like Kabaneri better than Attack on Titan.

-There's a sequel movie slated to premiere in spring 2019, so hopefully fans can get a little more closure than what the series had to offer.
+There's now a sequel movie, too, so hopefully fans can get a little more closure than what the series had to offer.